Willowlark/thelittlethingswemiss/_posts/PbP/2017-09-03-Character-Play-guide.md

 * Write out 6 aspects and then sort them by how core they are to your character.
 Try to express different aspects of the character's personality via them.

 * An aspect can be referenced in many situations, it's something that sort of represents a way the character interacts with situations.

+* You don't want two aspects that say the same thing.
+Spread out, explore some other aspects (no pun intended) of their personality.

+* Make sure your aspect related to a conflict.
+Having an aspect that says you're always going to open the door for women is a great personality trait; but the odds of you needing to win a contest to do that are pretty low.
+(A particularly common example here is *I can/can't escape from things*.
+You don't need to roll to run away or stand your ground.)

 * **If you need help with aspects, I recommend crowd sourcing it to the channel.** It's hard to come up with them sometimes, in my opinion.